mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 ![](GENE315-CNV_lab-week1_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

 In order to create plots for multiple samples, we can use a “for loop”.
-In the example below the vaiable `i` takes the values 1,2,…,6 through each iteration through the loop, and prints the value of `i` each time:
+In the example below the variable `i` takes the values 1,2,…,6 through each iteration through the loop, and prints the value of `i` each time:

 ``` r